-Initiated to commemorate the visit of the erstwhile President of India, Dr. A.P.J.
-Abdul Kalam, at SRK Empire, Surat, in 2013, the project is aimed at developing a model to address the healthcare problems faced by the rural populace as envisioned by Dr. Kalam.
-As part of the project, physical check-up and laboratory investigations, along with the health parameters of more than 1,12,000 people was carried out in Lathi, Liliya and Babra Talukas in Amreli District of Gujarat.
+Initiated to commemorate the visit of the erstwhile President of India, Dr APJ Abdul Kalam, at SRK Empire, Surat, in 2013, the project aims to develop a model to address the healthcare problems faced by the rural populace as envisioned by Dr Kalam.
+As part of the project, physical check-up and laboratory investigations and the health parameters of more than a hundred and twelve thousand people were carried out in Lathi, Liliya and Babra Talukas in Amreli District Gujarat.

-The first phase of Niramaya, articulates upon concepts improving the patient experience of care including quality and satisfaction and improving the health of populations.
+The first phase of Niramaya articulates upon concepts improving the patient experience of care, including quality, satisfaction and improving the health of populations.

-Mentor Prof. Arun Tiwari affirmed that this project will prove for greater societal benefit.
-For the first time, more than 1,12,000 people have been approached in their dwellings and an attempt has been made to understand the social determinants of health.
-There is a growing awareness that upstream health can indeed save wastage of working days on account of disability and mitigate the economic hardships of the already poor people.
+Mentor Prof Arun Tiwari affirmed that this project would prove for more significant societal benefit.
+For the first time, more than a hundred and twelve thousand people have been approached in their dwellings, and an attempt has been made to understand the social determinants of health.
+There is a growing awareness that upstream health can save wastage of working days on account of disability and mitigate the economic hardships of the already impoverished people.
 Such a study indeed paves the way in this direction.

-- Undertaking a first of its kind population health study in India, encompassing socio-economic profiling, primary medical examination, and diagnostics.
+- Undertaking a first of its kind population health study in India, encompassing socio-economic profiling, primary medical examinations, and diagnostics

-- Providing treatment and medical/nursing assistance to the needy and organizing referral and linkages for further treatment, when required.
+- Providing treatment and medical/nursing assistance to the needy and organising referral and linkages for further treatment.

-- Creating a cloud-based database for analysis and derivation of health indicators and live feeds using point-of-care devices into the population health platform, for further expansion of the project to larger populations.
+- Creating a cloud-based database for analysis and derivation of health indicators and live feeds using point-of-care devices into the population health platform will further expand the project to larger populations.

 - Making a nationwide impact, as SRKKF has aligned itself to work on UN SDG Goal 3.

-- Probable replication on a larger scale in other developing countries too.
+- Possible replication on a larger scale in other developing countries too.

-The report will be shared with the Medical Research Institutions, Various Embassies in India, India’s Leading Hospitals, State and Central Health Authorities.
-It will also be available in a public domain.
+The report will be shared with the Medical Research Institutions, various Embassies in India, India’s Leading Hospitals, State and Central Health Authorities.
+It will also be available in the public domain.